 Presidential spokesman Salva Rweyemamu told CPJ that the minister had decided the newspaper had breached the security laws of the country.
 He suspended the newspaper under the 1976 Newspapers Act.
 The minister can make direct decisions for suspension without consulting the independent media monitoring body, the Media Council, the spokesman added.
 The information minister said the paper could not substantiate their claims in the story after a formal request to do so by the government-run registrar of newspapers, which is aligned with the Ministry of Information, according to the state-owned Daily News.

-should not be able to censor a publication at will,” said CPJ’s Africa Program
+“The information minister should not be able to censor a publication at will,” said CPJ’s Africa Program Coordinator

 According to local journalists, the decision was politicized because of upcoming election nominations.
 The paper is critical of the government and frequently investigates corruption issues.
 Tanzania is expected to hold its fourth multiparty general election October this year.